About the Special Populations Involvement (SPI) Program

 The Special Populations Involvement (SPI) program provides leisure opportunities for persons with special needs, including those with physical, mental, or emotional disabilities.
 Persons with special needs are encouraged to participate in any of the recreation programs offered by the Recreation Division.
 SPI programs are offered in structured, success-oriented environments in the areas of sports & fitness, arts, music & movement, independent living skills, clubs, social activities, and special events.

 Registration is required for participation and class size is limited to assure quality instruction.
 Registration is first-come, first served, so register early to assure placement in these programs.
 Classes are reviewed three days prior to start and those with insufficient enrollment are subject to cancelation.
-Participants may register at the Recreation Division office at 220 S. Gilbert St., by mail with the SPI registration form on page 45 of the Activity Guide, or online at www.icgov.org/activityregistration.
+Participants may register at the Recreation Division office at 220 S. Gilbert St., by mail with the SPI registration form, or online at www.icgov.org/activityregistration.

 SPI and Special Olympics